matthisholleville/ava/README.md

 ### Installation

-Before connecting Slack, you must deploy A.V.A.
-To connect A.V.A to Slack, follow the steps below:
+Before connecting Slack, you must deploy Ava.
+To connect Ava to Slack, follow the steps below:

 1. Create a [new Slack App](https://api.slack.com/apps) named `Ava Bot`. **The name is crucial and must not be changed!**
-2. Copy the `Verification Token` from the `Basic Information` page and the `Bot User OAuth Token` from the `OAuth & Permissions` page of your Slack application, then paste them into Ava's configuration file (e.g., `./config/ava.yaml` or `./charts/ava/values.yaml` if you uses Kubernetes):
+2. Copy the `Verification Token` from the `Basic Information` page and the `Bot User OAuth Token` from the `OAuth & Permissions` page of your Slack application, then paste them into Ava's configuration file (e.g., `ava config edit` or `./charts/ava/values.yaml` if you uses Kubernetes):
     ```yaml
     # ava config
     events: